VinothKumar-P/DevSecOps/README.md

 **DevSecOps info:**

 This is to give a highlevel overview of DevSecOps and its processes.
-This also covers some of the best industry standard tools for DevSecOps implementstions.
+This also covers some of the industries best tools for DevSecOps implementstions.

  ![Alt text](IMG/DevSecOps_banner.jpg?raw=true "DevSecOps_Banner")